 The severity of illness results depends on how the automobile collisions occurred and what body parts were struck during the accident.Liability For Personal Injury Accidents

 Georgia laws holds drivers who operate motor vehicles in a negligent way liable for any resulting injuries.
 Failure to yield is found to demonstrate a failure to exercise due care.
-To hold another driver negligent for one’s injuries, a party must demonstrate several elements including duty of care, breach of the duty of care, causation, and damages.
+To hold another driver negligent for one’s injuries, a party and their Atlanta lawyer must demonstrate several elements including duty of care, breach of the duty of care, causation, and damages.

 Failure to yield also often involves violation of at least one statute regarding how motor vehicle drivers are required to operate vehicles.
 Drivers who are found liable for failure to yield can be held accountable for a variety of damages including lost work, medical expenses, pain and suffering, property damage, therapeutic costs, and vehicle repairs.Advice On Yielding With Other Vehicles